-NOTE: See Item 4341, Review Averaging, for procedures and requirements for review averaging.
+NOTE: See Item 4237.1, Review Averaging, for procedures and requirements for review averaging.

-Two of the reviews conducted must be unannounced (unscheduled); the third review may be announced or unannounced at the CE's discretion, during each home's 12 month review period.
+Two of the reviews conducted must be unannounced (unscheduled); the third review may be announced or unannounced at the sponsor's discretion, during each site's 12-month review period.

-Prior to conducting an announced review, CEs must notify the provider in writing.

-When planning unannounced reviews CEs must ensure that the planning of the reviews does not allow for the unannounced review of a specific home to be conducted at the same time each year.
+Prior to conducting an announced review, sponsors must notify the sites in writing.
+When planning unannounced reviews sponsors must ensure that the planning of the reviews does not allow for the unannounced review of a specific site to be conducted at the same time each year.
 For example, reviews that always occur during the third week of any given month, or never occur during the first week of a month when claims are being processed.

-Unannounced reviews are designed to help CEs ensure providers are operating the Program in accordance with regulations and policies, and unannounced reviews that are always scheduled at the same time, therefore are known to be expected by a provider, are less likely to uncover management deficiencies and Program abuse, and undermine the intent of unannounced reviews.
+Unannounced reviews are designed to help sponsors ensure sites are operating the Program in accordance with regulations and policies, and unannounced reviews that are always scheduled at the same time, therefore are known to be expected by a site, are less likely to uncover management deficiencies and Program abuse, and undermine the intent of unannounced reviews.

-CEs must observe an entire meal service at each required review.
-The duration of the meal service is designated on the Provider Application (beginning and ending times).
-Only one review during the home's 12-month review period may include the observation of a snack rather than a meal.
-If a provider participates on Saturday or Sunday, at least one of the reviews must be conducted on a Saturday or Sunday.
+A sponsor must observe an entire meal service at each required review.
+The duration of the meal service is designated on the Site Application (beginning and ending times).
+Only one review during the site's 12-month review period may include the observation of a snack rather than a meal.
+If a site participates on Saturday or Sunday, the sponsor must attempt to conduct at least one of the reviews on a Saturday or Sunday.

-NOTE: If the monitor has observed that all enrolled children were offered a meal or the provider confirmed enrolled children not in attendance are not expected at the day care home during the meal service being reviewed, the monitor does not have to remain for the entire meal service.
+NOTE: If the monitor has observed at least the average number of children normally claimed by the site receive a meal during the meal service being reviewed; the monitor does not have to remain for the entire meal service.

-A CE must provide oversight of all types of meal services being claimed by its providers.
-In order to provide adequate oversight, the CE must review all meal service types being claimed by all of its providers, including weekend meals.

-Reviewing all meal service types does not require a CE to annually conduct reviews of all meal services being claimed at each day care home.
-As long as, in the total of all reviews conducted, the CE provides oversight of all meal service types being claimed, the CE has met their responsibility.
-Meal service types include: breakfast, lunch, supper, snacks (am/pm/eve) and/or weekend meals.
+A sponsor must provide oversight of all types of meal services being claimed by its sites.
+In order to provide adequate oversight, the sponsor must review all meal service types being claimed by all of their sites, including weekend meals.
+Reviewing all meal service types does not require a sponsor to annually conduct reviews of all meal services being claimed at each site.
+As long as, in the total of all reviews conducted, the sponsor provides oversight of all meal service types being claimed, the sponsor has met its responsibility.
+Meal service types include: breakfast, at-risk breakfast, lunch, at-risk lunch, supper, at-risk supper, snacks (am/pm/eve/at-risk) and/or weekend meals.

-CEs may not observe the same meal service type at all reviews conducted for the same provider.

-EXCEPTION: If a provider only serves one meal type, each review must include the observation of that meal service.
+Sponsors may not observe the same meal service type at all reviews conducted for the same site.
+EXCEPTION: If a site only serves one meal type, each review must include the observation of that meal service.